brbaso/UIkit_Lightbox_Extended/README.md

 You can find and download it at [http://getuikit.com/docs/documentation_get-started.html](http://getuikit.com/docs/documentation_get-started.html).

-Once downloded copy **lightbox-ext.js** and **lightbox-ext.min.js** files to the UIkit's **js/components/** folder so it can be loaded and used later in a project.
+Once downloded copy **lightbox-ext.js** and **lightbox-ext.min.js** files to the UIkit's **js/components/** folder so it can be loaded and used later in a project(of course, you can choose different folder to place these files just change path in the head.php file accordingly).

 ##Example